 - Hellsing: In the original television series, Seras Victoria has hair that could best be described by the crayola crayon "orange-yellow".

-- Inverted in the two live-action Tintin films, "The Golden Fleece" and "The Blue Oranges", where red-haired Tintin is played by blond Jean-Pierre Talbot.
+- Inverted in the two live-action The Adventures of Tintin films, "The Golden Fleece" and "The Blue Oranges", where red-haired Tintin is played by blond Jean-Pierre Talbot.

 - Hurdy from Final Fantasy Tactics A2.